 - Do It Early — Start with items you don’t use every day, such as seasonal clothing and decorations.

-- Unpack One Room at a Time – This will help you stay organized during the process.
+- Unpack One Room at a Time – This will help you stay organised.

-- Don’t Overpack Boxes — Heavy stuff goes in smaller boxes, and lighter stuff in bigger ones.
+- Don’t Overpack Boxes — Heavy stuff goes in smaller boxes, and lighter things in bigger ones.

-- Photograph Wiring Setups — Before you unplug electronics, take a quick photo to make setup in your new home a little easier.
+- Photograph Wiring Setups—Before you unplug electronics, take a quick photo to make setting up in your new home a little easier.

 5. Handle Important Documents